 Treatment decisions are based on objective data, reviews of relevant major studies, expertise of MTOP members and the consensus opinion developed at the conference.
 A summary of the discussion and plan is put in the patient's chart and is sent to the referring physician.
 The referring physician is encouraged to participate in the patient's plan of care.

 Patients may qualify for new treatment protocols undergoing evaluation.

-A Nurse Coordinator helps patients and families navigate through the stress of a cancer diagnosis and individual treatment plans.
-A Program Assistant arranges appointments and obtains records and materials prior to the first visit.
+A Nurse Navigator helps patients and families through the stress of a cancer diagnosis and individual treatment plans.
+Program Assistants arrange appointments and obtain records and materials prior to the first visit.
 A professional counselor and patient advocate meets with each new patient and family to address practical concerns as well as provide emotional support and resource information.

 MTOP members continue to be resources to each other as patients progress through treatment phases Communication and coordination of care that are possible through the multidisciplinary program enable unique delivery of extraordinary cancer care at UNC.

 All new patients are seen within two weeks of referral, and often within days of referral.